Derivation of the Doppler effect formulas

 The observer in this case will hear a sound of the same pitch (same frequency) as that of the source. is the source wavelength, depicted by the yellow double arrow in all Figures in this Section.

-Case 2: Source approaching observer
+Case 2: Source approaching a stationary observer

-As shown in Fig. 2, when the source is approaching an observer at a constant speed , the sound wave fronts (dark red dotted lines) will travel a distance (red double arrow) ahead of the wave fronts already emitted (grey dotted lines).
+(red double arrow) ahead of the wave fronts already emitted (grey dotted lines).
 Note that, sound wave motion after leaving the source is governed by the medium (e.g., air) properties, and is not affected by the source’s motion.
-Since in one wave period, sound waves travel one , distance can be related to source wavelength as .
-Therefore
+Since in one wave period, sound waves travel one

 or

-On the observer end, the distance between the consecutive wave fronts, i.e., the new wavelength (depicted by the blue double arrow) now becomes .
-As , we have
+On the observer end, the distance between the consecutive wave fronts, i.e., the new wavelength (depicted by the blue double arrow) now becomes

 or

-As , is greater than , which means observer hears sounds of a higher pitch than it actually is.
+, which means observer hears sounds of a higher pitch than it actually is.

-Case 3: Source moving away from observer
+Case 3: Source moving away from a stationary observer

-As seen in Fig. 3, when source moves away from observer at a constant speed , the new sound wave fronts (orange dotted lines) also move further away from observer a distance .
-As a result, the new observed wavelength becomes , combined that with Eq.
-(5), we have
+As seen in Fig. 3, when source moves away from observer at a constant speed , the new sound wave fronts (orange dotted lines) also move further away from observer a distance

 or

-In Eq.
-7, , therefore, , the observer hears sounds at a lower pitch than it is at the source.
+, the observer hears sounds at a lower pitch than it is at the source.

-Case 4: Observer approaching an at-rest source
+Case 4: Observer approaching a stationary source

 In this case, source is stationary, observer moves towards it at a constant speed .
-For one wave period, observer travels a distance (bright green double arrow).
-As wavelength is the distance the observed wave travels for one wave period, can be related to as , therefore
+For one wave period, observer travels a distance

 or

-Now, on observer end, becomes , we have
+Now, on observer end, becomes

 or

-Since , , observer hears sounds of a higher pitch than it is at the source.
+, observer hears sounds of a higher pitch than it is at the source.

 Case 5: Observer moving away from a stationary source

 In this case, source is stationary and observer is approaching source at a constant speed .
-As shown in Fig. 5, observer’s new wavelength now becomes (), combined that with Eq.
-(8) we have
+As shown in Fig. 5, observer’s new wavelength

 or

-Since , , observer hears a lower pitch sound.
+, observer hears a lower pitch sound.

 Case 6: Both source and observer moving towards each other

-In this case, source is approaching observer at constant speed and observer is moving towards the source at a constant speed .
-As seen in Fig. 6, observer’s new wavelength is equal to (), and we have
+In this case, source is approaching observer at constant speed and observer is moving towards the source at a constant speed

 or

-Since , , observer hears sounds of a higher pitch.
+, observer hears sounds of a higher pitch.

 Case 7: Both source and observer moving away from each other

-In this case, source is receding from observer at a constant speed and observer is also moving away from source at a constant speed .
-As seen in Fig. 7, observer’s new wavelength is now equal to (), so we have
+In this case, source is receding from observer at a constant speed and observer is also moving away from source at a constant speed

 or

-Since , , observer hears a lower pitch sound.
+, observer hears a lower pitch sound.

-Case 8: Source approaching, observer moving away
+Case 8: Source approaching, observer receding

-In this case, source is approaching observer at a constant speed but observer is moving away from source at a constant speed .
-As seen in Fig. 8, observer’s new wavelength is now equal to (), so we have
+In this case, source is approaching observer at a constant speed but observer is moving away from source at a constant speed

 or

-In this case, if , then the net effect is approaching, therefore, , observer hears a higher pitch sound.
-The opposite occurs if
+In this case, if , then the net effect is approaching, therefore,

-case 9: source receding, observer approaching
+Case 9: Source receding, observer approaching

-In this case, source is receding from observer at constant speed while observer is moving towards source at a constant speed .
-As shown in Fig. 9, observer’s new wavelength is now equal to (), and we have
+In this case, source is receding from observer at constant speed while observer is moving towards source at a constant speed

 or

-In this case, if , then the net effect is receding, therefore, , observer hears a higher pitch sound.
-The opposite occurs if
+In this case, if , then the net effect is receding, therefore,

 Summary